sulyn03/IST3134_Hadoop_WordCount/README.md

     hdfs dfs -rm -r /user/hadoop/output/wordcount_final

 ### PySpark Version
+- **Note:**
+  - It is assumed that the dataset (Questions.csv) is stored in an AWS S3 bucket named stacksample.
+The dataset is ingested from Kaggle via the Kaggle API — steps for downloading the dataset using the Kaggle API have already been detailed above.

 1. **Launch PySpark shell with AWS JARs for S3 access**
    ```bash
    pyspark --jars /home/hadoop/hadoop-aws-3.3.1.jar,/home/hadoop/aws-java-sdk-bundle-1.11.901.jar